MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-terminalserver.md

 - If you enable this policy setting, the RemoteFX experience could be set to one of the following options:

 1. Let the system choose the experience for the network condition
-2. Optimize for server scalability
+2. Optimize for server scalability.

-3. Optimize for minimum bandwidth usage
+3. Optimize for minimum bandwidth usage.

-- If you disable or don't configure this policy setting, the RemoteFX experience will change dynamically based on the network condition."
+- If you disable or don't configure this policy setting, the RemoteFX experience will change dynamically based on the network condition".
 <!-- TS_SERVER_PROFILE-Description-End -->

 <!-- TS_SERVER_PROFILE-Editable-Begin -->